Ikow-g/roman-calculator-java/README.md

 # roman-calculator-java
 Roman calculator using java with steps
+:warning:For the process, we can only use string manipulation.:warning:
 ## Usage/Examples
 ### Roman Value
 You need to initialize value for Roman numbers.